 Bladder stones get their name after their mineral formation.
 It is important that your veterinarian identifies which stone(s) your cat has and treats accordingly.
 Bladder stones form due to supersaturation of urine.
 Other contributing factors include a persistently infected bladder, genetic predisposition, dietary, portosystemic shunt and urine pH.

 Bladder stones run the risk of causing a potentially fatal urinary obstruction which is a medical emergency that requires immediate veterinary attention.
-Symptoms of a urinary obstruction include straining to urinate, frequently visiting the litter tray, urinating in inappropriate spots, genital licking, and crying.
-Males are at greater risk of a urinary obstruction due to their narrower urethra.
+Symptoms of urinary obstruction include straining to urinate, frequently visiting the litter tray, urinating in inappropriate spots, genital licking, and crying.
+Males are at greater risk of urinary obstruction due to their narrower urethra.

-Frequent urination which often produces only a few drops
+- Frequent urination which often produces only a few drops